BarryCarlyon/twitch_misc/chat/README.md

 ## What is this example

-This example covers a bad way to make a Twitch Chat client in nodeJS
+This example covers a way to make a Twitch Chat client in nodeJS

 It's basically identical to the [pubsub client](https://github.com/BarryCarlyon/twitch_misc/tree/master/pubsub) as it uses the same Connectivity logic, and both PubSub and this Chat example connect over Websockets (as apposed to the Twitch IRC ports, and IRC logic)